paractmol/txt2speech/README.md

-txt2Speech is a very simple ruby gem that allow you to convert text to speech by using Google Translate.
+txt2Speech lifehack of using Google Translate.
+Allow you to convert text into speech.

 ```
 bin/txt2speech -f README.md -o example.mp3